Lockwarr/WordOfWisdom/README.md

 ## Requirements

-Client mode `local` allows you to type commands to request quotes from the server, where `docker` mode sends one quote and that's it
+Client mode `local` allows you to type commands to request quotes from the server, where `docker` mode sends one quote and that's it.
+If you start the application without docker you can specify `CLIENT_MODE`

 `export CLIENT_MODE=local`